akilby/tributary-cache/README.md

 ```
 If function `clean_my_data` is registered, the first run will be time-consuming, but subsequent runs will load nearly-instantly, provided the code of the function and all dependencies have not changed.

 Dependency functions such `time_consuming_cleaning_process1` can be themselves registered, to save time while working on intermediate cleaning steps.
+Whether or not they are not registered, changes to their code will still prompt `clean_my_data` to re-run if called.